antonio-pgarcia/WasClusterSetup/README.md

 wsadmin -f ics.jacl ../data/setting.jacl
 ```

-The **settings.jacl** file must be modified in order to reflect the installation needs.
+The **settings.jacl** file must be modified with the proper values in order to reflect the installation requirements.